 It is your responsibility to insure that official college transcripts are received in the Office of Admissions by the deadlines above.
 To determine which items we have received in our office, including transcripts, please visit our Application Status website (due to high processing volume there may be a several week delay in posting of final transcripts).
 A credit evaluation of your college coursework will be provided to you after you have confirmed your intent to enroll; every effort will be made to provide you with an initial transfer credit evaluation prior to course registration.
 For students entering summer or fall quarter, your initial transfer credit evaluation will generally not include any college coursework completed spring quarter.
-To ensure you can register for classes that may have prerequisite requirements, you are advised to bring unofficial copies of your transcripts to Transitions.
-Transfer credit information can be found on our website.
+To ensure you can register for classes that may have prerequisite requirements, you are advised to bring unofficial copies of your transcripts to your orientation program.
+Transfer credit information can be found on our Transfer Credit Policies page.

 Proof of measles immunity is required for all students born after January 1, 1957.
 This document must be on file with the Student Health Center in order for you to register for courses.
 Detailed instructions will be provided after enrollment confirmation.